TCLee-tech/Google-Challenge-Labs/Build a Website on Google Cloud Challenge Lab/Build a Website on Google Cloud Challenge Lab.md

 You will see each service return a JSON string if the deployments were successful.

-Hint: Make sure your deployments are named `Orders Identifier` and `Products Identifier`, and that you see the services exposed on port 80.
+Hint: Make sure your deployments are named `Orders Identifier (fancy-orders-xxx)` and `Products Identifier (fancy-products-xxx)`, and that you see the services exposed on port 80.

 ##### 🔴 Solution:
 To expose Orders Microservice container:
 ```
-kubectl expose deployment fancystore-orders --type=LoadBalancer --port 80 --target-port 8081
+kubectl expose deployment fancy-orders-xxx --type=LoadBalancer --port 80 --target-port 8081
 ```
 To expose Products Microservice container:
 ```
-kubectl expose deployment fancystore-products --type=LoadBalancer --port 80 --target-port 8082
+kubectl expose deployment fancy-products-xxx --type=LoadBalancer --port 80 --target-port 8082
 ```
 To verify, get the external IP of the microservices:
 ```
 kubectl get services
 ```
+Or, **Navigation menu > Kubernetes Engine > Services and Ingress** and make sure there is a "tick" mark and OK under **Status** for each external load balancer service.
+Copy the endpoints.

 Subsitute into the following urls and test in new browser tabs:
 ```